saarif23/saarif23/README.md

 <div align="center">
    <h3><strong>Hi, I am Arif Hossain</strong></h3>
-         A front-end developer 👨‍💻
+         A Full Stack developer 👨‍💻
 </div>

 #
-<p align="center">I am Arif Hossain.I am a professional React Frontend Developer.Learning is my passion.
+<p align="center">I am Arif Hossain.I am a professional Full Stack Developer .
+Learning is my passion.
 I am always eager to explore new technologies.
-My goal is to become a senior frontend developer in the next 2 years, and I am dedicated to achieving this.</p>
+My goal is to become a senior  developer in the next 2 years, and I am dedicated to achieving this.</p>

 #